annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 size = 30; // This work

-// all variables are also not null by default int32 width = null // Error
+// all variables are also not null by default int32 width = null; // Error

-// to make it nullable use the ? operator int32? maybe_height = null
+// to make it nullable use the ? operator int32? maybe_height = null;
+// you can also leave it uninitialize and it will assign it to null (no default values) string? maybe_name;
+bool? maybe_enabled;

 // check if it null
 if (maybe_height is int32 height)